Versioning

 |

-A full version number containing all fields such as 0.1.2~3-dev4.7+git5.66
+A full version number with all fields, such as 0.1.2~3-dev4.7+git5.66

-would be parsed into the following:
+, would be parsed as follows:

 major